-- While plants are young, keep them weeded but do not cultivate deeply because the roots can grow shallow.
+- While plants are young, keep them weeded but do not cultivate them deeply because the roots can grow shallow.
 Once okra starts to cover the ground do not cultivate at all.

-- Where summer growing season is short or not hot, start okra seeds indoors 4 to 6 weeks before transplanting seedlings to the garden.
+- Where the summer growing season is short or not hot, start okra seeds indoors 4 to 6 weeks before transplanting seedlings to the garden.

 - Sow seed in 2-inch peat pots or plug grays, 3 seeds per pot a quarter inch deep.
 Keep the seed starting mix temperature at 80° to 90°F for fast germination.

 - Do not disturb the roots when transplanting.